Pancreatic Cancer and The Rolfe Foundation – Know Your Family. Know Your Risk

 Early detection of pancreatic cancer is so important and can significantly impact survival rates for this deadly disease.
-In fact, Pancreatic cancer is treatable when caught early.
+In fact, Pancreatic cancer is treatable when caught early, e.g. if you got colonoscopy.
 Unfortunately, the vast majority of cases are not diagnosed until too late.
 The 5-year survival rate approaches 25 percent if cancers are surgically removed while they are still small and have not spread to the lymph nodes.

 The Importance of Family History

 It is vital for everyone to know their family history to understand their risk for pancreatic cancer as a first step to early detection.
 Family history is a risk factor of pancreatic cancer.
 In some families, the high-risk is due to inherited syndromes passed from parent to child.
 Changes in the genes that cause some inherited syndromes can be found by genetic testing.
 Those with a history of pancreatic cancer in the immediate family should consider beginning the path to early detection by talking to a doctor or genetic counselor.
 If there is any pancreatic cancer in your immediate family, a certified genetic counselor can help you understand your risk.
 Knowing if you are at high risk can help you and your doctor decide if you should have tests to look for pancreatic cancer early, when it might be easier to treat.

 About the It’s Personal: Know Your Family, Know Your Risk Campaign